-Samuel Wright aged 62 years was buried in the churchyard at Great Ellingham Parish Church on 18th June 1884.
+Samuel Wright died at the age of 62.
+He was buried in the churchyard at Great Ellingham Parish Church on 18th June 1884.

 Jonathan Wright married Elizabeth Lincoln in 1853.
 Their marriage was registered in the Wayland District betweeen October and December of that year.
 Jonathan would have been around the age of 30 years and his wife Elizabeth around 22.

-Elizabeth, the daughter of Robert and Esther Lincoln, was baptised in the parish church on 24th April, 1831.
+A daughter of Robert and Esther Lincoln, Elizabeth was baptised in the parish church on 24th April, 1831.